higayasuo/expo-icp-vetkeys/README.md

 # `expo-icp-vetkeys`

-Welcome to the `expo-icp-keys` project.
+Welcome to the `expo-icp-vetkeys` project.
 The Japanese version is available [here](README_ja.md).

 ## Demo

-<a href="https://csbju-6qaaa-aaaag-at7da-cai.icp0.io/?v=1" target="_blank" rel="noopener noreferrer">https://csbju-6qaaa-aaaag-at7da-cai.icp0.io/</a>
+<a href="https://fpdhi-rqaaa-aaaag-at7ra-cai.icp0.io/" target="_blank" rel="noopener noreferrer">https://fpdhi-rqaaa-aaaag-at7ra-cai.icp0.io/</a>
 (Ctrl+Click or ⌘+Click to open in new tab)

 ### Screen shots